NM2/smartie-doc/index.md

 ## Introduction

-SmarTIE is a platform for monitoring and troubleshooting a network infrastructure.
+SmarTIE is the first monitoring solution that effectively combines active and passive techniques to offer a unique visibility on usage, performance and security of network infrastructures and applications.

-It implements an intermediate approach between DPI-based and flow-based traffic inspections, providing a highly-interactive web interface with information-dense real-time charts, maps and data, all based upon a high-performance classification core.
+This platform implements an intermediate approach between DPI-based and flow-based traffic inspections, providing a highly-interactive web interface with information-dense real-time charts, maps and data, all based upon a high-performance classification core.

-The SmarTIE platform is composed by
+SmarTIE relies on 3 main components:

-*   **SmarTIE controller**: main component of the platform.
-It collects data sent from distributed probes, analyzes it to produce useful metadata, and stores it in an efficient database structure.
-The controller exposes a rich web interface from which users can view the stored data in various graphical representations (pie charts, stacked area charts, line charts, horizontal bar charts) in real-time or regarding a defined interval in the past.
-Each user can customize the set of views in his dashboard (see Dashboard section).
-The controller is also able to perform anomaly detection on the data provided by the probes, immediately notifying the user if something unexpected happens.
+*   **SmarTIE controller**: A logically centralized Management and Control System coordinates all the probes to perform the measurements on the network and collects flow-level reports produced by the agents and other network devices.
+This module performs analytics on such results, in order to derive customizable views with various graphical representations (pie charts, stacked area charts, line charts, horizontal bar charts).
+The controller is also able to perform anomaly detection, immediately notifying the user if something unexpected happens.
+All the observed traffic is maintained at different granularities for a configurable period of time (up to years) in order to offer interactive historical views and generate reports, which can be exported in different formats.
-*   **SmarTIE probes**: lightweight elements that classify the network traffic captured at strategical observation points and send periodical reports to the controller.
+*   **SmarTIE probes**: Lightweight elements that classify the network traffic captured at strategical observation points and send periodical reports to the controller.
-*   **Netflow/IPfix probes**: standard network devices configured to send periodical traffic records in Netflow/IPfix format to the controller.
+*   **Netflow/IPfix probes**: Standard network devices configured to send periodical traffic records in Netflow/IPfix format to the controller.

 SmarTIE is based upon mature open-source projects, bleeding-edge research outcomes and patented technology, and built on a stable and malware-resistant UNIX platform.

 ## Login

-Once the controller is activated, a user can launch the web UI in the browser connecting to the ip address of the SmarTIE controller.
-The user will see a login form showing:
+Once the controller is activated, to access the Web Dashboard, users simply need to enter their username and password at the private URL of their SmarTIE controller.

 ![login](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/login.png)

+Fields available:

 *   an input box to insert the username
 *   an input box to insert the password
-*   the button "Recovery" allows a user to recover the authentication credentials
+*   the "Recovery" button allows a user to recover the authentication credentials
-*   the button "Login" starts the authentication process
+*   the "Login" button starts the authentication process

-If the username or the password is wrong, one of the following messages is shown.
+If the username or the password are wrong, one of the following messages is shown.

 ![login-error](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/login-error.png)

-If your credentials are right you will be redirected to the [Dashboard](#dashboard) page.
+If the credentials are correct the user is redirected to the [Dashboard](#dashboard) page.

 ## Passive Side
 ### Home
 After logging in, the user arrives at the Home tab, which contains a map and a number of boxes that are designed to give a quick overview on the controller status.

 The map is the most prominent object in the home tab and it shows where the probes, connected to the controller, are geographically located.
 It is possible to zoom in and out on the map using the "+" and "-" buttons placed in the top-left corner of the tab.
 The blue points on the map represent the probes belonging to the platform and the number in the icon shows the amount of probes placed in that location.
-When zooming out on the map two or more nearby probes can be collapsed in one point.
+When zooming out on the map two or more nearby probes are collapsed in one point.

 ![home](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/home.png)